If you experience breathing difficulties call triple zero (000) and follow the operator’s instructions. Be sure to tell them you are pregnant.

-If you are fully vaccinated, you will have passed on some antibodies before birth and while breastfeeding that provide some protection for your baby.
+If you are fully vaccinated, you will have passed on some antibodies before birth and while breastfeeding that give your baby some protection.

-The best person to speak to will be your maternity care provider, such as your doctor or midwife.
-They will be able to give you all of the information and advice you need to suit your situation.
+The best person to speak to is your maternity care provider, such as your doctor or midwife.
+They will be able to give you the information and advice you need.